Honors Credit

 Advanced credit includes honors seminars, independent study and the required honors thesis.
 Honors seminars are open to students with sophomore standing or above.
 Independent study is NOT required, but available as an option.
 Lastly, the honors thesis is a typically a two-semester sequence required of all students completing an honors designation.

-- UNIV 2196-01 Honors Seminar: Child Forensic Interviewing
+UNIV 2196-01 Honors Seminar: The Civic Bargain

 **3 credit hour seminar – Requires sophomore standing